NathanKr/core-web-vitals-cls-playground/README.md

 </ul>

+<h2>Fixed parent width \ Variable width</h2>
+<p>All the above relate to fixed parent width e.g 800px but this is not resaponsive in terms of the parent width</p>
+<p>to allow the parent width to be responsive you need to use max-width and providing img width is meaning less so small has the parent size not like for fixed parent width</p>

 <h2>Open issues</h2>
 <ul>
+<li>for fix parent it is working nicely -->how to handle variable parent width ? </li>
 <li>for both html img and next.js Image i dont get a 100 score for page speed insight 'best practices' due to 'Serves images with low resolution' currently i dont understand why - may be <a href='https://web.dev/articles/serve-responsive-images?utm_source=lighthouse&utm_medium=lr'>serve-responsive-images</a> will help</li>
 </ul>